Wickwood-LLC/nodequeue_migrate/README.txt

 ------------

 Install as usual:
- * Place this entire directory in the /modules folder of your Drupal installation
+ * Place the entire directory in the /modules folder of your Drupal installation
  * Navigate to Administer > Extend
  * Check the 'Enabled' box next to the 'Nodequeue migrate'
  * Click the 'Save Configuration' button at the bottom.